The Super Bowl happens every year at the end of February and it’s one of the most-watched television events of the year.

 2) How a Kid’s Toy Inspired the Name

-On June 8, 1966, the merger of the two professional American football leagues, the National Football League (NFL) and the American Football League (AFL), was announced.
-It produced what was then called, "AFL-NFL World Championship Game" where champions from either leagues played against each other to determine which had the best team.
+On June 8, 1966, the National Football League (NFL) and the American Football League (AFL) produced what was then called, "AFL-NFL World Championship Game" where champions from either leagues played against each other to determine which had the best team.

-Lamar Hunt, the businessman who owns AFL's Kansas City Chiefs, is believed to be the one who coined the term "Super Bowl" since during the merger meetings, it's what he would use to refer to the game.
+During the merger meetings, Lamar Hunt, who owns AFL's Kansas City Chiefs, is believed to be the one who coined the term "Super Bowl".
 Moreover, big college games were starting to use "Bowl" as a suffix such as the Rose Bowl, Orange Bowl, Cotton Bowl, etc.

 It might have been stuck in his head because at that time, his kids enjoyed a toy called a Super Ball.
-Even though Hunt was kidding and he thought the term could be improved, the media was quick to pick up on the term.
+Even though Hunt was kidding, the media was quick to pick up on the term.
 Hence, the name became official after Super Bowl III in 1969.

 3) Most Memorable Super Bowl Games Over the History